-End of key stage data outcomes for John Clifford School, indicates that attainment in mathematics among disadvantaged pupils is below that of non-disadvantaged pupils.

-In FS, at the end of 2022-2023, 25% (2/8) of disadvantaged children achieved EXS in mathematics compared to 60% (31/52) of non-disadvantaged children.
+3 End of key stage data outcomes for John Clifford School, indicates that attainment in mathematics among disadvantaged pupils is below that of non-disadvantaged pupils.
+In FS, at the end of 2023-2024, 33% (3/9) of disadvantaged children achieved EXS in mathematics compared to 77% (28/37) of nondisadvantaged children.
 This was below national and local data.
 The utilisation of a range of manipulatives to support learning in maths was brought through into continuous provision.
 Similarly, the use of intervention supported the gaps in attainment being reduced for 40% of the children.

-In KS1, at the end of 2022-2023, 50% (6/12) of disadvantaged children achieved EXS in mathematics compared to 64% (23/36) of non-disadvantaged children.
-This was below national and local data.
+In KS1, at the end of 2023-2024, 66% (8/15) of disadvantaged children achieved EXS in mathematics compared to 65% (23/35) of nondisadvantaged children.
+This was below national and local data but is a 16% increase on last year.
 A focus on reasoning in maths saw an increase in the raw scores being attained in the reasoning SATs papers.
 The teaching strategies implemented will continue to be used next year.
-In KS2, at the end of 2022-2023, 40% (8/20) of disadvantaged children achieved EXS in mathematics compared to 63% (20/32) of non-disadvantaged children.
+In KS2, at the end of 2023-2024, 52% (12/23) of disadvantaged children achieved EXS in mathematics compared to 72% (27/37) of nondisadvantaged children.
 This was below national and local data.
+However, the percentage of disadvantaged children achieving EXS in mathematics has risen by 12% since last year.
 A focus on reasoning in KS2 has supported good progress in this area.
 The development of the use of manipulatives across all phases in school is beginning to secure solid foundations in key knowledge.
 4 In school assessments and discussions with parents and carers have identified social and emotional issues for many children, notably due to lack of engagement with remote learning, social life, and lack of enrichment opportunities during previous school closures.
 These challenges particularly affect disadvantaged pupils socially, emotionally and with their classroom attainment.
-18 pupils (13 of whom are disadvantaged), currently require additional nurture support with social and emotional needs on a daily basis to support their integration into learning in the classroom.
+19 pupils (13 of whom are disadvantaged), currently require additional nurture support with social and emotional needs on a daily basis to support their integration into learning in the classroom.